dacort/demo-code/emr/studio/README.md

 ## CloudFormation Templates

 There are two templates in this repository for use with EMR Studio.
+Please note that you can find more examples in the [EMR Studio Samples](https://github.com/aws-samples/emr-studio-samples) repository.

 1. [`full_studio_dependencies`](./cloudformation/full_studio_dependencies.cfn.yaml) - Creates everything you need in order to use EMR Studio including a new VPC with security groups and subnets tagged appropriately for use with [EMR Managed Policies](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-iam-policies.html).
 2. [`matplotlib_studio`](./cloudformation/matplotlib_studio.cfn.yaml) - Incorporates the above template and also creates a new Studio associated with the AWS SSO username you provide.
 Also includes a Service Catalog cluster template that installs `basemap` for usage with matplotlib and the `WeatherDay` notebook above.